sophiedeakin/Snake/README.md

 # Introduction

 The Snake game is a web-based game inspired by the popular classic game called "Snake", where players move the snake's head around the board to eat the fruit, and the snake's body progressively gets longer.
 Every fruit that is eaten counts towards their score.
-Snake regained its popularity in 1997 when Taneli Armanto programmed the game to be published by Nokia for their monochrome phones.
+Snake regained popularity in 1997 when Taneli Armanto programmed the game to be published by Nokia for their monochrome phones.
 It was first introduced on the Nokia 6110.

 The website comprises a single page which includes the logo, the game board with the user's current score and high scores, and the button controls for mobile and tablet users.